omsinf/hkoll-demo/README.md

 ##### General remarks
 - Options are prefixed with `--` (e.g. `--dev`, `--no-norm`).
 - Some options require arguments (one or possibly more than one).
 In the following instructions, arguments are indicated by angle brackets (`<argument>`): replace them with the correct values **without brackets**.
+If more than one argument can follow an option, this is indicated by square brackets (`<arg> [<possibly-more-args>]`): separate the values by whitespace.

 ##### Runtime options in detail